FDSN/StationXML/docs/response-practical.rst

 .. admonition:: Warning

-   Using *place-holder* pre-amps at stage 2 may not be good practice.
+   Using *place-holder* preamplifiers at stage 2 may not be good practice.

-Some entities (e.g., the Nominal Response Library or NRL) always include a pre-amp at stage 2 in order to standardize the numbering of response stages
+Some entities (e.g., the Nominal Response Library or NRL) always include a preamplifier at stage 2 in order to standardize the numbering of response stages
 (e.g., so that the datalogger response always begins at stage 3).
-If no pre-amp was actually present, then a *place-holder* stage with gain=1 is used.
+If no preamplifier was actually present, then a *place-holder* stage with gain=1 is used.

 However, there is disagreement about whether *all* responses should have